 Black Rock Beach is a 0.5 mile moderately trafficked out and back trail located near Lahaina, HI that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking and sea kayaking and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.

 The Black Rock is a large, black lava outcrop off Kaanapali Beach on the western shore of Maui located on the Maui Sheraton property.
 Black Rock offers some great snorkeling including Butterfly fish, parrot fish, damsel fish, surgeon fish, moorish idol, tang, wrasse, box fish, cardinal fish, perch, chub, trigger fish, the former Hawaii State Fish Humuhumunukunukuapuaa, goat fish, snapper, porcupine fish, hawk fish, jacks, mackerel, cornet fish, needle fish, turtles, and eagle and manta rays.
 Many climb up and jump off the rock.
 The "trail" starts behind the Sheraton on the north side of the rock and follows the cliff edge to the rock.
 The 3 mile beach walk also offers spectacular sunsets and views.
 The Sheraton hosts an event at sundown each night where a diver climbs onto the end of Black Rock with a torch.
 At the appropriate time, the diver tosses his torch into the ocean and then dives in.
 Ancient Maui residents believed that their spirits "jumped off" and left the world at this rock.
 Kaanapali Beach, a 3 mile long beautiful white sand beach, is rated one of the best beaches in the world by numerous travel publications.
 The beach walk runs parallel with the sand the entire length of Kaanapali.
 Restaurants and shops fill Whaler's Village about half-way down, and some of Maui's best hotels line the shore, including the Sheraton Maui Resort, Kaanapali Shores, Embassy Vacation Resort Kaanapali Beach, The Westin Maui, Kaanapali Beach Resort, and The Hyatt Regency Maui.
 The snorkeling around Black Rock starts at the beach and gradually gets to about 25 feet or more around the point.
 Mostly snorkeling over sand but following a underwater lava rock ledge, the visibility is good even in the deeper parts around the point.
 Watch for turtles that frequent the overhangs along the ledge.
 The trail, beach walk, snorkeling and show at dusk are NOT TO MISS!